 There are three types of Hajj in Islam.
-Hajj Ifrad, Hajj Qiran, and Hajj Tamattu and here are the details of all these types of Hajj.
+Hajj Ifrad, Hajj Qiran, and Hajj Tamattu, and the details of all these types of Hajj.

-Hajj is one of the five pillars of Islam, and today we are going to talk about its types in details and easy worlds to help people understand what is the basic difference between them.
+Hajj is one of the five pillars of Islam, and today we are going to talk about its types in detail and in easy words to help people understand what is the basic difference between them.

 1. Hajj Ifrad

-This person can not perform Umrah, if he performs umrah then he is no longer performing Hajj Ifrad.
-This person can not leave Ihram until the stoning the devil ritual.
+This person can not perform Umrah, and if he performs Umrah, then he is no longer performing Hajj Ifrad.
+This person can not leave Ihram until the stoning of the devil ritual.

 2. Hajj Qiran

 Hajj Qiran is also known as accompanied Hajj.
 It is for the people who do not live near Masjid Al Haram.
 The person who performs this type of Hajj should wear Ihram with the intention of Umrah and Hajj, and both have to be performed in the same Ihram.
-One wears Ihram and then leave ihram after Hajj and Umrah is completed.
+One wears Ihram and then leaves the ihram after Hajj and Umrah are completed.

 The person can not leave Ihram until both of these things (Hajj and Umrah) is completed.